wildfirechat/im-server/README.md

 ## Build from sources

-After a git clone of the repository, cd into the cloned sources and: `./gradlew clean distribution:distMoquetteTar` or `./gradlew clean distribution:distMoquetteZip`.
+After a git clone of the repository, cd into the cloned sources and: `./gradlew clean moquette-distribution:distMoquetteTar` or
+`./gradlew clean moquette-distribution:distMoquetteZip`.

 In distribution/build directory will be produced the selfcontained file for the broker with all dependencies and a running script.